-Also, about 50% of the cost (excluding the cost covered by the insured) of medical care provided under the health and medical services program for older people.
+Health and medical program for older people: About 50% of the cost (excluding the insured's copayment) of medical care provided under the health and medical care program for older people.

-National health insurance: Must reside in Japan.
+National health insurance and health and medical care program for older people: Must reside in Japan.